Establishing an open source policy: The first step to legal protection

 output/policy/license-allowlist.md | List of permitted licenses by distribution method |

 Step 4.
-Answer agent questions in order The agent asks five questions one by one.
-We talk based on the answers we have prepared.
-If you are unsure about anything, you can ask your agent for guidance.
+Answer the agent's questions in order The agent asks the five questions one at a time.
+Respond based on the answers you prepared.
+If you are unsure about anything, you can ask the agent for guidance.

 Step 5.
 Review oss-policy.md